standing-on-giants/Lend-or-lose-Loan-Default-prediction-project/README.md

 - Feature selection based on correlation analysis
 - Hyperparameter tuning using GridSearchCV

+  For more information regarding preprocessing and other details, kindly refer the ML_Report.pdf file

 ## Output
 Both implementations generate a submission file named `LendOrLose_submission.csv` containing:
 - LoanID